 All students, grades 7-12, will be required to take semester tests.
 Two days at the end of each semester will be designated semester test days.
 Semester tests comprise 20% of the semester grade.

 Only students with privileges will be allowed to miss any study hall time during semester tests.
-Students may leave after their last semester test on the $2^{nd}$ day.
+Students may leave after their last scheduled test time both days.

 PERCENTAGE GRADING POLICY OF THE WHITE LAKE SCHOOL DISTRICT